Azure/Azure-Sentinel/Playbooks/Get-GeoFromIPandTagIncident-EmailAlertBasedonGeo/Readme.md

 based on original playbook by: Nicholas DiCola [(Get-GeoFromIPAndTagIncident)](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks/Get-GeoFromIpAndTagIncident)

 This playbook will take the IP address entities from the Incident and query a Geo-IP API to geo-locate the IP Address.
 It will then write the City, Country, and Account entites to tags on the Incident.
-Then, these tags are compared to a user-defined standard, and unexpected City/Country/User become alerts.
+Then, these tags are compared to a user-defined condition, and unexpected City/Country/User become alerts.
 Expected incidents are closed.

 In summary, according to Incident tags, the playbook will either: